 Value proposition: Peloton offers convenience by being able to create a fitness regime around your own timetable rather than the gym’s schedule.
 The live-streaming studio cycling classes can be also selected based on your fitness level.

-Products/Services: Casper manufactures mattresses and sells them directly to consumers.
+Business Model, Products/Services: Casper manufactures mattresses and sells them directly to consumers.

 One perfect mattress at a friendly price point. …